anthonyhamilton360/activedirectory-powershell/README.md

 </p>
 <p>
-Ten thousand random users with the password Password1 will be created by the script I used.
+Ten thousand random users with the password of Password1 will be created by the script I used.
 </p>
 <br />